Spirit of Tasmania V

-Spirit of Tasmania V is a roll-on/roll-off ferry, under construction by Rauma Marine Constructions at its shipyards in Rauma, Finland.
+Spirit of Tasmania V is a roll-on/roll-off ferry,.
 It is to be operated by Spirit of Tasmania in Australia on the Bass Strait ferry route between Geelong, Victoria and Devonport, Tasmania.

+History

 In April 2021 Rauma Marine Constructions signed a contract with Spirit of Tasmania for the construction of two ships, the Spirit of Tasmania IV and Spirit of Tasmania V. Construction commenced on 20 December 2022 with a steel-cutting ceremony.
+It was launched on 19 July 2024 by the Governor of Tasmania, Barbara Baker.

 The two ferries will replace the Spirit of Tasmania I and Spirit of Tasmania II.
-It is scheduled to be delivered in the last quarter of 2024.
+Because of delays around the construction of an upgraded wharf at Devonport, the vessel is not scheduled to enter service until July 2026.
+It was handed over by the builder in June 2025.